 - Add 3 tablespoons of caramel and continue beating until combined.
 If the frosting is too soft, put the bowl in the refrigerator to chill slightly, then beat again until it is the proper consistency.
 If the frosting is too firm, set the bowl over a pot of simmering water and beat with a wooden spoon until it is the proper consistency.

-- Make the milk soak: Combine milk, cinnamon and vanilla until combined.
+- Combine milk, cinnamon and vanilla until combined.

 - Cut the cake into two 6" rounds using a 6" cake ring or pan as a guide.
 Collect the remaining cake scraps to form the third layer of cake.